vladadaba/micro-services/README.md

 - [ ] Cursor or Keyset pagination
 - [ ] Simple React frontend
 - [ ] WebSockets
+- [ ] Health checks that work with Kubernetes

 ### And some DevOps stuff:
 - [ ] Build pipeline in Jenkins